 On P206L43: Replace , , and with , , and .

-For user u in the r-th RU of an MU transmission, the interleaver operates in the same way on the output bits for the user from the stream parser by replacing NSS, NCBPSS, NCBPSSI, and NBPSCS with NSS,r,u, NCBPSS,r,u, NCBPSSI,r,u, and NBPSCS,r,u, respectively.
+For user u in an MU transmission, the interleaver operates in the same way on the output bits for the user from the stream parser by replacing NSS, NCBPSS, NCBPS, and NBPSCS with NSS, u, NCBPSS, ,u, NCBPS,u, and NBPSCS, ,u, respectively.

 On P210L20, On P210L28, On P210L35: Replace with.

-For BPSK modulation with DCM, the input stream is broken into groups of NCBPS or NCBPS,r,u bits.
+For BPSK modulation with DCM, the input stream is broken into groups of NCBPS or NCBPS, u bits.

-For QPSK modulation with DCM, the input stream is broken into groups of NCBPS or NCBPS,r,u bits.
+For QPSK modulation with DCM, the input stream is broken into groups of NCBPS or NCBPS, u bits.

-For 16QAM modulation with DCM, the input stream is broken into groups of NCBPS or NCBPS,r,u bits.
+For 16QAM modulation with DCM, the input stream is broken into groups of NCBPS or NCBPS, u bits.

 On P244L54: Replace, and with and.
 Remove and.

-In the case of HE-MCSs for MU transmissions, the parameters, NSS, R, NBPSCS, NCBPS, NDBPS, and NES are replaced with NSS,r,u, Rr,u, NBPSCS,r,u, NCBPS,r,u, NDBPS,r,u, and NES,r,u, respectively.
+In the case of HE-MCSs for MU transmissions, the parameters, NSS, R, NBPSCS, NCBPS, and NDBPS are replaced with NSS, u, Ru, NBPSCS, u, NCBPS,u, and NDBPS, u, , respectively.